HIGHLANDS, CLOUD FORESTS & PÁRAMO TRANSECT

 Day 9

-Explore the elfin forest and páramo above Papallacta, home to Rainbow-bearded Thornbill, Great Sapphirewing, and Scarlet-bellied Mountain-Tanager.
+Explore the elfin forest and páramo above Papallacta, home to Rainbow-bearded Thornbill, Great Sapphirewing, and the very special Black-chested and Masked mountain-tanagers, Golden-crowned Tanager, and Black-backed Buch-Tanager.

 Visit Papallacta Pass for Tawny Antpitta, Giant Conebill, and the elusive Rufous-bellied Seedsnipe.